Inertial Theorem: Overcoming the quantum adiabatic limit

-The advantage of the factorization of equation \eqref{theta_motion} is that it allows an explicit solution of the dynamics even for cases when the operator basis is time-dependent.
+The structure of Eq. \eqref{theta_motion} allows an explicit solution for the dynamics, including cases where the operator basis is time-dependent.
 As a result, the solution circumvents the time-ordering operation.
-However, the solution is limited by the constraint that requires ${\cal{B}}$ to be a constant matrix, i.e., $\v \chi=\text{const}$.
-This condition restricts the relevant driving protocols.
+However, the approach is limited by the condition that ${\cal{P}}$ is a constant unitary operator, i.e., $\v \chi=\text{const}$.
+For a set basis of operators $\{\hat{V}\}$, this condition restricts the relevant driving protocols.

-For general protocols when $\v \chi$ varies with $\theta$, the solution can be extended for the case of slowly varying $\v \chi \b{\theta}$.
-The entire proof is reported in Appendix (\ref{sec:appendix_proof}), and follows a similar mathematical construction as the adiabatic theorem \cite{schiff1968quantum,messiah2003quantum,ibanez2011shortcuts,sarandy2005adiabatic}, here, we present the final result and discuss the consequences.
+For general protocols, when $\v \chi\b{t}$ varies with time, the solution can be extended to processes of slowly varying $\v \chi \b{t}$ (inertial).
+The entire proof is reported in Sec. (\ref{sec:proof}), and follows a mathematical construction similar to that of the adiabatic theorem \cite{schiff1968quantum,ibanez2011shortcuts,sarandy2005adiabatic}.